Data Management Glossary

 Data can be of two broad types: structured data and unstructured data.

-- Structured Data: Structured data is data that can be organized by structured categories, such as rows and columns in an Excel spreadsheet or a database.
-For example, accounting records are structured data because you can organize them by customer, by geography, by product, etc. Structured data is typically stored in a database and can be queried using query languages such as Structured Query Language (SQL).
+Structured data is typically stored in a database and can be queried using query languages such as Structured Query Language (SQL).
 Most data was predominantly structured until 2000 but since then we have seen an explosion of unstructured data.
-Today, structured data accounts for less than twenty percent of the world’s data.
+Today, structured data accounts for less than 20% of the world’s data.

 Unstructured data usually does not include a predefined data model, and it does not match well with relational tables.
 Text heavy, unstructured data may include numbers and dates, as well as facts.
 This leads to difficulty in identifying this data using conventional software programs.

-Unstructured Data Types by Industry
+What are Unstructured Data Types by Industry?

 - Life Sciences: Imaging, genome sequencing, research